DFE-Digital/get-into-teaching-prototype/content/life-as-a-teacher/real-stories.md

 Making the most of opportunities available to her, Sarah has also taken on extra responsibilities that allow her to make a real impact in the teaching community.
 “I also act as a teaching and learning mentor, which allows me to work with staff from all departments to enhance and develop their teaching and learning.
 I love being able to work with teachers of all backgrounds, experienced to newly qualified, sharing good practice and developing whole-school strategies.
 I am currently facilitating an NQT leadership programme for teachers across the borough, which I am thoroughly enjoying.”

 For anyone looking to emulate Sarah’s success, she gives the following advice: “I would recommend hard work, maintaining your love for the job, and a want to bring about positive change to young peoples' lives… Undeniably, teaching is hard work – but the knowledge that you have helped to motivate young people and helped shape their future brings more satisfaction than any other job I can think of.”
+}

+section{
 ##The rapid career climber

-**Olly Carr, assistant headteacher**
+###Olly Carr, assistant headteacher

-Oxford graduate Olly briefly considered a career in finance before deciding that wasn’t for him.
+<p class="lead">Oxford graduate Olly briefly considered a career in finance before deciding that wasn’t for him.
 Instead he chose to use his degree to share his passion for physics and make it accessible for all pupils.
-He hasn’t looked back since – quickly climbing the career ladder via a number of leadership roles.
+He hasn’t looked back since – quickly climbing the career ladder via a number of leadership roles.</p>

-Read Olly’s story
+####Full story

-###Full story:
 Olly graduated from Oxford in 2008 with a 2:1 in philosophy, politics and economics.
 During his studies, he completed an internship in corporate finance – and it took him less than week to realise that wasn’t the career for him.
 Wanting to make a difference for other people, he decided to change tack.

 > “I applied to take the Bromley Collegiate Physics school-centred initial teacher training course straight after finishing my degree in September 2008, and I haven’t looked back since,” says the now assistant headteacher.